LinusKay/soniqcam/README.md

 `/soniqcam.com` contains the soniqcam company's home page, with relevant product manuals.

 ## Credentials
 The `admin` page is locked behind a very simple PHP login.
 The default credentials for this are stored within `login.php`, and are referenced in the `Soniqcam_Sprint_EL52E_Simple_User_Manual.pdf` within the Soniqcam.com dummy site.
+Presently, the admin page just has an example flag as its only content.

 If you're doing a challenge related to Soniqcam and you've stumbled upon this repo then SHOO!
 GET OUTTA HERE!